Continental Championship Wrestling: Legacy

 Despite many huge angles over the years, this territory often has the status as "the lost promotion".
 Such obscurity was due to the lack of media coverage during the Gulf Coast and Southeastern years since both Lee Fields and Ron Fuller believed that their promotions should not be covered by wrestling magazines and often did not allow reporters in the locker room to interview the wrestlers.
-This was to prevent the exposure to kayfabe and preserve the illusion of wrestling as a sport in the area.
+This was to prevent the exposure to kayfabe and preserve the illusion of character gimmicks in the area.
 However, Fuller relented with the changeover to Continental in order to get national exposure for the promotion from the magazines.
 Such exposure was at an all-time high during the Eddie Gilbert period.

 Due to the expensive nature of archiving at television stations before the home video boom of the 1980s, much of the footage from the Gulf Coast era and the Knoxville portion of Southeastern no longer exists, despite a few bits of rare footage turning up here and there.
 However, almost all of the Dothan portion of Southeastern along with the majority of Continental footage still exists.
 They are still owned by David Woods and Woods Communications.